sktime/enhancement-proposals/TEMPLATE.md

 3. **Flexible Prior Specification using `pymc-marketing`'s `Prior`:**
    The class allows for the use of either default priors or custom priors via `pymc-marketing`'s `Prior` class.
 This makes it accessible to both beginners, who can rely on sensible defaults, and more advanced users, who can tailor the model to their specific needs.
 The `Prior` class integrates natively with the `PyMC` model stack, ensuring a smooth experience when defining custom priors.

+   Note that `pymc-marketing`, the creator of the `Prior` class, is composed of the same team behind `PyMC`.
+This suggests that both the `Prior` class and the broader `pymc-marketing` library are likely to receive ongoing updates and support.
+The `Prior` class itself appears to be a wrapper around PyMC primitives, which we could replicate from scratch if needed.

 The list of methods defined in this class are as follows: